Skip to content

 1. Confirm you have the correct firewall port open (default TCP 8801) on the 3CX server and the firewall protecting the 3CX server.

-2. Confirm that you have entered the correct IP address / FQDN for the 3CX server.
+2. Confirm that you have entered the correct FQDN for the 3CX server.

 3. Confirm that 3CX Monitor and the Relay are using the same port and protocol.